XRPLF/xrpl-dev-portal/content/gateway_guide.md

 * Keep a record of the most-recently-processed transaction and ledger.
 That way, if you temporarily lose connectivity, you know how far to go back.
 * Check the result code of every incoming payment.
 Some payments go into the ledger to charge an anti-spam fee, even though they failed.
 Only transactions with the result code `tesSUCCESS` can change non-XRP balances.
 Only transactions from a validated ledger are final.
 * Look out for Partial Payments.
-If an incoming transaction has a `destination_balance_changes` field (Ripple-REST) or a `meta.AmountDelivered` field (WebSocket/JSON-RPC), then use that to see how much money *actually* got delivered to the destination account.
+If an incoming transaction has a `destination_balance_changes` field (Ripple-REST) or a `meta.delivered_amount` field (WebSocket/JSON-RPC), then use that to see how much money *actually* got delivered to the destination account.
 Payments with the partial-payment flag enabled are considered "successful" if any non-zero amount is delivered, even miniscule amounts.
 (The flag is called `"partial_payment": true` in REST, and `tfPartialPayment` in WebSocket/JSON-RPC)
 * Some transactions modify your balances without being payments directly to or from one of your accounts.
 For example, if ACME sets a nonzero [TransferRate](#transferrate), then ACME's cold wallet's outstanding obligations decrease each time Bob and Charlie exchange ACME issuances.
 See [TransferRate](#transferrate) for more information.

 To make things simpler for your users, we recommend monitoring for incoming payments to hot wallets and the cold wallet, and treating the two equivalently.